 Arcomusical has developed a vibrant culture for creative berimbau performance.
 Through transcription, composition, collaboration, and commission of new works, Arcomusical places the berimbau in diverse performance contexts.
-To date, Arcomusical has created over forty new works for the berimbau.

 Having created a diverse and substantial repertoire for contemporary berimbau performance, Arcomusical has become a publishing entity offering scores ranging from solos to sextets, from concerti to mixed ensembles, and from acoustic to fixed and interactive multi-media environments.